Square (financial services): 2022–present: Leadership change

 In February 2023, Block reported that Square served 4 million merchant clients over January–December 2022.
 According to the company, its "larger business customers", identified by Square as generating more than $500,000 in annualized gross payment volume (GPV), made up 40% of its seller base in the third quarter of 2022.
 Sellers generating less than $125,000 in annualized GPV were said to be responsible for a slightly larger share of Square's 2022 mix than its mid-sized sellers (generating between $125,000 and $500,000 in annualized GPV).

 On September 7–8, 2023, Square experienced a 14-hour long outage that left businesses unable to process customers' payments.
 The service recommended vendors switch to an offline mode to mitigate the issue, where the payments get processed once the network connectivity is re-established but were met with mixed results.
-Several days later, Square it was determined that the disruption was caused due to a misconfiguration in the Domain Naming System (DNS).
+Several days later, Square had determined that the disruption was caused by a misconfiguration in the Domain Naming System (DNS).
 Later in the month, Block said in a regulatory filing that the CEO of its Square business, Alyssa Henry, was set to leave the company in October 2023, and that Jack Dorsey would take on an additional role of "Square Head".

 According to CNN in April 2024, Square was available in the United States, Australia, Canada, France, Japan, Republic of Ireland, Spain, and the United Kingdom.
 In February 2024, Block reported that its Square segment processed payments worth US$209.6 billion, while generating $7.03 billion in revenue and $3.13 billion in gross profit, for the year 2023.
 In May 2024, Square was found to be the market leader in point-of-sale systems for small businesses.
 It processed payments worth $228 billion over the year 2024, generating $7.68 billion in revenue.

-In May 2025, Square announced that it would begin to integrate Bitcoin payments via the Lightning network to merchants by 2026.
+In May 2025, Square introduced Square Handheld, a portable point-of-sale (POS) device designed for on-the-go and tableside transactions.
+The Handheld allows sellers to process card and contactless payments, manage inventory, and print receipts without needing a paired tablet or phone.
+In the same month, Square announced that it would begin to integrate Bitcoin payments via the Lightning network to merchants by 2026.
 The feature was first tested at the 2025 Bitcoin Conference with the intention of making Bitcoin "everyday money."